Usage-based pricing is the default recommendation for AI products, and the default is wrong.

 Notion AI at $10/user/month with included responses achieved 90% renewal rates and 91% monthly active retention.
 Jasper and Fireflies.ai use flat-rate add-ons or seat-based AI plans to avoid billing anxiety.
 Anthropic offers team seats from $25/seat/month with usage limits per tier, keeping API-rate billing separate from the workspace product.

-Cursor's backlash came from removing the plan, not from adding usage.
-Users accepted usage limits.
-They rejected unpredictable bills.
-The plan creates the anchor.
-The guardrails handle edge cases.
-The cap prevents bill shock.
+It's worth being precise about what Cursor's backlash was actually about.
+The anger came from removing the plan, not from adding usage.
+Users accepted usage limits; they rejected unpredictable bills.
+The plan creates the anchor, the guardrails handle edge cases, and the cap prevents bill shock.

 The Cost Visibility Gap Underneath

-Every argument about seats versus usage versus outcomes traces back to the same gap: most companies do not know their per-customer cost-to-serve.
+Every argument about seats versus usage versus outcomes traces back to the same gap: most companies don't know their per-customer cost-to-serve.

-Without that number, the pricing model debate is abstract.
-You cannot set a confident flat price without knowing your cost floor.
-You cannot set a confident usage rate without knowing your cost variance across customers.
-You cannot price on outcomes without knowing what outcomes cost to produce.
+Without that number, the pricing model debate stays abstract.
+You can't set a confident flat price without knowing your cost floor, can't set a confident usage rate without knowing your cost variance across customers, and can't price on outcomes without knowing what outcomes cost to produce.

-OpenAI, Anthropic, and Vercel all surface granular usage dashboards for teams to model ROI.
-They do this because cost visibility is the prerequisite to any pricing structure.
-The 78% of IT leaders reporting unexpected AI charges are not facing a pricing model problem.
-They are facing a cost visibility problem.
+OpenAI, Anthropic, and Vercel all surface granular usage dashboards for teams to model ROI, because cost visibility is the prerequisite to any pricing structure.
+The 78% of IT leaders reporting unexpected AI charges aren't facing a pricing model problem so much as a visibility problem, and the same is true on the vendor side: every model swap and prompt change shifts the cost underneath the price, whether or not anyone measures it.